okfn/okfn.github.com/blog/_posts/2018-02-16-datapackages-in-go.md

 {Number:4 Symbol:Be Name:Beryllium Mass:9.012182 Metal:alkaline earth metal}
 {% endhighlight %}

-And our code is ready to dealing with the growth of the periodic table in a very memory-efficient way :-)
+And our code is ready to deal with the growth of the periodic table in a very memory-efficient way :-)

 ---